ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 		}
     });

-Notice that `dojo/_base/array` was only defined and passed in as an argument to our widget, we did not extend the array object.
+Notice that `dojo/_base/array` was only defined and passed in as an argument to our widget.
+We did not extend the array object.

 ## Beyond a "Hello world"

-Now that we know a lot more about how a widget is written, let's look at a some more examples.
-This example will feature the `Templated` module, which enables you to specify a HTML template for your widget, bind values to it and access it from within the widget.
+Now that we know a lot more about how a widget is written, let's look at some more examples.
+This example will feature the `Templated` module, which enables you to specify a HTML template for your widget, bind values to it, and access it from within the widget.
 We'll also have a look at the basic DOM-operations Dojo supplies.
 Last but not least, we'll look at the `CoreXhr` module for doing Ajax as well as utilizing i18n and CSS.

-### Templates, CSS and I18N
+### Templates, CSS, and I18N

 Dojo provides a template system for widgets, called [Templated](http://dojotoolkit.org/documentation/tutorials/1.9/templated/).
 This module will allow us to create HTML templates and manipulate them.
 We'll be able to bind events and elements directly to our widget for future reference.
 This way we can create the basic structure directly in HTML and hook into it from our widget.

 To use the `Templated` module, the widget need to define the `dijit/_TemplatedMixin` module, and specify a path and name for the template, like this: `dojo/text!./templates/TemplateWidget.html`.
 The path is relative to the widget's location.
-The widget also need to extend the `Templated` module with the declare feature discussed earlier.
+The widget also needs to extend the `Templated` module with the declare feature discussed earlier.

 Let's look at an example.
 Create a new file in `src/main/amp/web/js/example/widgets/templates/TemplateWidget.html` with some HTML: